 The ȽÁU, WELṈEW̱ Tribal School's mission is to work in a life-long partnership with the Saanich People to assure the continuing use of the SENĆOŦEN Language and the maintenance of the cultural identity of our Nation while giving students the knowledge, skills and attitudes as citizens to enable them to successfully meet the social economic and political challenges of life.

-The Office of the Provincial Advisor for Aboriginal Infant Development Programs (AIDP) gives support and educational information to AIDP workers throughout the province in regards to aboriginal infant development programs.
-Programs offer support to families of infants who are at risk for or have been diagnosed with developmental delays.
+Aboriginal Infant Development Programs in British Columbia offer support to families of infants who are at risk for or have been diagnosed with developmental delays.
 Programs are voluntary, family centered, and primarily focused on children ages 0-3 (in some communities 0 – 6).
-Consultants support families by providing home visits, activity planning, and developmental and family needs assessments in culturally sensitive and meaningful ways.
+Aboriginal Infant Development consultants support families by providing home visits, activity planning, and developmental and family needs assessments in culturally sensitive and meaningful ways.
 Consultants also assist families in accessing other health, social, and community services.
-Located at 551 Chatham St, Victoria.

-The BCANDS is an award winning, provincial, Indigenous not for profit, charitable Society serving the unique and diverse disability and health resource / support service needs of the Indigenous population of BC.
-BCANDS provides a vast array of services to eligible individuals, families and organizations, both within Indigenous communities and within BC’s urban and rural centres.
-If you are an Indigenous person living with a disability, residing in BC, or an on-reserve organization requiring health information / resources and support services, BCANDS may be able to assist.
-Offices located at #6 – 1610 Island Highway, Victoria.
+The British Columbia Aboriginal Network on Disability Society, or as more commonly known, BCANDS, is an award winning, Indigenous not for profit, charitable Society serving the unique and diverse disability and health resource / support service needs of Indigenous peoples across Canada.
+BCANDS is a “stand alone” organization and is one of the only organizations of its type in Canada.
+BCANDS provides a vast array of services to eligible individuals, families and organizations, both within Indigenous communities and urban and rural centres.

-The SLELEMW Child Development Center’s name is in SENCOTEN and when translated means “Little Rain”.
-Our vision for the SLELEMW Child Development Centre is to provide a warm, safe and nurturing environment for all children in each area of a development (physical, intellectual, language, emotional and spiritual), while maintaining the SENCOTEN language, culture and values.
+The vision of the SȽEȽEMW̱ Child Development Centre is to provide a warm, safe and nurturing environment for all children in each area of development (physical, intellectual, language, emotional and spiritual) while maintaining the SENĆOŦEN language, culture and values.

-Offering Support to First Nation Families.
 South Island Wellness Society (SIWS) uses Traditional Decision Making processes to facilitate community-based collaborative planning for Aboriginal families that require support to address concerns about the care of their children.
-Located at Tsawout First Nation: 7725B Tetayut Rd., Saanichton

-We provide child and family services to Beecher Bay, Pauquachin, Songhees, Tsartlip, Tsawout, Tseycum, and T’Sou-ke.
-Our social workers are qualified professionals and are able to assist with developing residential resources and provide guardianship services to our children in care.
+They provide child and family services to Beecher Bay, Pauquachin, Songhees, Tsartlip, Tsawout, Tseycum, and T’Sou-ke.
+Their social workers are qualified professionals and are able to assist with developing residential resources and provide guardianship services to their children in care.
 Family Support Workers provide many prevention supports and programs to children and families.
 Please call if you have a question about services or intake.
-Located at

-IMFCSS offers a community room & playground, computer lab, teaching garden, counseling room, & access to the centre’s community kitchen.
+MFCSS offers a community room & playground, computer lab, teaching garden, counselling room, & access to the centre’s community kitchen.
 Located at 345 Wale Road.